-Suitable and sufficient facilities shall be provided for any person in the work place to change clothing in all cases where:
+Suitable and sufficient facilities shall be provided for any person in the workplace to change clothing in all cases where:

-- the person has to wear special clothing for the purpose of work - the person cannot, for reasons of health or propriety, be expected to change in another room
+- the person must wear special clothing for the purpose of work - the person cannot, for reasons of health or propriety, be expected to change in another room times.
+Many departments have made colleague areas in their designated areas.
+These should be fit for purpose to allow the required rest and recuperation.